Doctor of Education: United Kingdom

 In the United Kingdom, the EdD is a terminal research degree that is equivalent to the PhD, both which can only be granted by universities with research-degree awarding powers.

 The EdD usually involves courses and a dissertation, but as with all doctorates requires at least a dissertation.
 The EdD thesis may be shorter than that of the PhD, because the EdD normally includes coursework that includes assessed papers, whereas PhD programs of study are focused on undertaking a thesis without such coursework.
 The EdD thesis differs from a PhD thesis only in length and scope but not in quality.
 As with PhD candidates, all EdD candidates undergo a viva voce examination (comprehensive oral defence of one's thesis/dissertation).

 The EdD is generally presented as an opportunity to prepare for academic, administrative or specialised positions in education, placing the graduates for promotion and leadership responsibilities, or high-level professional positions in a range of locations in the broad Education industry.
 Both the EdD and PhD are recognised for the purposes of appointment as a lecturer or professor in universities.

 In 1991, the Doctor of Education programme at the University of Bristol began and was the first taught doctorate outside of North America.
 The EdD is delivered through a balance of taught units including research methods, theory, argumentation and evaluation skills as well as a major research thesis that must make an original contribution to knowledge.
 As with other doctoral candidates, participants of the EdD are encouraged to publish articles and books based on their research.
 An excellence in doctoral level research is the main aim of the Bristol EdD.

 At the Institute of Education in London, the EdD "is for experienced professionals from education and related fields who would like to extend their professional understanding and develop skills in research, evaluation and high-level reflection on practice".
 Meanwhile, the PhD "is intended to enable [students] to produce [their] own thesis and to develop a range of research and other more generic skills."

 The University of Cambridge's Faculty of Education provides a useful comparison between the PhD and EdD programmes for their particular university.

-An ESRC-funded report found that there appeared to be little impact of the development of professional knowledge on employment culture for EdD participants, though there was "frequently considerable impact for the individuals themselves", and many of the EdD students were employed in the public sector.